Skip to Main Content

 Brian T. Gegel, DNAP, CRNA

-Brian T. GEGEL, DNAP, CRNA is an adjunct instructor in the Advanced Pain Management Fellowship at the University of South Florida.
-Additionally, he is an Assistant Professor in the Anesthesia for Nurses program at the Medical University of South Carolina.
-Dr Gegel has greater than 25 publications from peer reviewed journals, participated in multiple physiologic research studies with the US Army Graduate Program in Anesthesia Nursing (USAGPAN), and presented at the local/state/national levels.
-He completed his anesthesia training through USAGPAN, doctoral education at Texas Wesleyan University in 2013, and graduated from the inaugural class of this fellowship.
-Lastly, Dr Gegel is a military trained CRNA with 20 years of anesthesia experience, a combat veteran, and owns/operates an all veteran CRNA group in San Antonio, TX where he resides with his family.
+Dr. Brian Gegel is an adjunct instructor in the Advanced Pain Management Fellowship at the University of South Florida.
+Brian completed his anesthesia training through the US Army Graduate Program in Anesthesia Nursing (USAGPAN), doctoral education at Texas Wesleyan University, and graduated from the inaugural class of this fellowship.
+Additionally, he has more than 25 publications from peer-reviewed journals, participated in multiple physiologic research studies, and presented at the local/state/national levels.
+Dr. Gegel is a military-trained CRNA with more than 20 years of anesthesia experience, a combat veteran, and resides in San Antonio, TX with his family.

 W. Keith Barnhill, Ph.D, CRNA, ARNP